Out-of-Hospital Premises Inspection Program

 - Regional anesthesia (except for a digital nerve block); or

 - A local anesthetic agent, including, but not limited to:

 - any tumescent procedure involving the administration of dilute, local anesthetic;

 - surgical alteration or excision of any lesions or tissue performed for cosmetic purposes;

 - injection or insertion of any permanent filler, autologous tissue, synthetic device, materials or substances for cosmetic purposes;

 - a nerve block solely for the treatment or management of chronic pain; or

-- any act that is similar in nature to those set out in subclauses (i) to (iii) and that is performed for a cosmetic purpose.
+- any act that is similar in nature to those set out above and performed for a cosmetic purpose.

-- surgical alteration or excision of lesions or tissue for a clinical purpose, including for the purpose of examination, treatment or diagnosis of disease;
+- Surgical alteration or excision of lesions or tissue for a clinical purpose, including examination, treatment or diagnosis of disease;

-- minor dermatological procedures including, without being limited to, the removal of skin tags, benign moles and cysts, nevi, seborrheic keratoses, fibroepithelial polyps, hemangioma and neurofibromata;
+- Minor dermatological procedures including, but not limited to, the removal of skin tags, benign moles and cysts, nevi, seborrheic keratoses, fibroepithelial polyps, hemangioma and neurofibromata;

 - Lasik surgeries; or